 Projects selected for support can be based in the arts, the humanities, the social sciences, education, business, law, engineering, design, urban planning, mathematical sciences, physical sciences, life sciences, medical sciences, biology, as well as other professional fields.

 The Center will make approximately $400,000 available for projects each year and offers grants of between $10K and $25K.
-Funds are made available for one academic year.
+Funds are made available for two academic years.
 Grants can support activities such as workshops, mini-conferences, virtual intellectual exchanges, the undertaking of exploratory and pilot studies, activities such as PhD student exchanges, longer-term stays for principal investigators, the collection and analysis of data, and other core research activities.

 Funding Terms and Fundable Activities